Education and Awareness Project Funding – EV Charging and Clean Fuels

-The call for awareness and education project proposals provided an opportunity to apply for funding across various areas of focus with a single application.
-The objective is to support projects that address gaps in awareness, knowledge and public and industry confidence in zero-emission vehicles (ZEVs) of all classes, lower-emission medium and heavy-duty vehicle options, and clean fuels.
+The objective of this call for proposals will be to support projects that address gaps in awareness, knowledge and public and industry confidence in the charging of light-duty zero-emission vehicles (ZEVs) and/or the use and opportunities provided by clean fuels.

-The Government of Canada’s 2030 Emissions Reductions Plan outlines a target to cut greenhouse gas emissions by 40 percent below 2005 levels by 2030, and to put us on track toward our goal of achieving net-zero emissions by 2050.
+The Government of Canada’s 2030 Emissions Reductions Plan outlines a target to cut greenhouse gas (GHG) emissions by 40 percent below 2005 levels by 2030 and achieve net-zero emissions by 2050.

 Learn more about driving toward a greener future by checking out the zero-emission vehicles information hub.